-Police praised for joining front line of Floyd protests
+Some police praised for joining front line of Floyd protests

 Protests have been held for days in cities all over the United States in response to Floyd’s death.
 Floyd, who was black, died Monday after a white police officer pressed his knee on his neck until he stopped breathing.

-On Saturday night, peaceful protests turned violent in cities like New York, Philadelphia, Los Angeles, Atlanta.
+On Saturday night, peaceful protests turned violent in cities like New York, Philadelphia, Los Angeles and Atlanta.
 Store windows were smashed and items were stolen, police cars were set on fire.
 Both police officers and civilians suffered serious injuries.

 There were several instances of police solidarity throughout the U.S. widely shared on social media.